MicrosoftDocs/data-integration/data-integration/vnet/overview.md

 ## Limitations

-- Currently, this feature is available only for Fabric Dataflow Gen2, Fabric Pipeline, Fabric Copy Job, Fabric Mirroring, Power BI semantic models, Power Platform dataflows, and Power BI paginated reports.
+- Currently, this feature is available only for Fabric Dataflow Gen2, Fabric Pipeline, Fabric Copy Job, Fabric Mirroring, Power BI semantic models, and Power BI paginated reports.
 Power BI dataflows and datamarts aren't supported.

 > [!NOTE]
 > The VNet data gateway support for Fabric Pipeline, Copy Job and Mirroring is now in public preview.
 In Fabric Pipeline, it currently supports Copy, Lookup, and GetMetadata activities.